- Download our Moving to Denmark Guide (PDF)

 Unconscious bias training in Denmark

-Following a recent study that revealed that many people with a minority background feel discriminated against when in the workplace, the Municipality of Copenhagen launched a programme to promote ethnic diversity in the labour market.
-This included workshops and seminars where companies were able to learn more about these issues.
+A report by the Danish Institute for Human Rights found that more than four in five people with an ethnic minority background have experienced illegal discrimination.
+The Municipality of Copenhagen has launched programmes to promote ethnic diversity in the labour market, including workshops and seminars where companies learn more about these issues.

-The concept of unconscious bias is an implicit set of often stereotyped ideas an individual carries about groups of people different from themselves.
-These ideas are not purposefully adopted but rather develop subtly over time, and people tend to hold unconscious biases about groups they never or rarely come into contact with.
+The concept of unconscious bias is an implicit set of often stereotyped ideas we carry about groups of people different from ourselves.
+These ideas are not purposefully adopted but rather develop subtly over time, and we tend to hold unconscious biases about groups we never or rarely come into contact with.

 Useful resources